-Note-Taking During Lectures: Why It Fails (And What Works Instead)
+Note-Taking in Math and Physics Lectures: Why It Fails and What to Do

 By Vegard Gjerde Based on Masterful Learning 9 min read